whittinghamj/pancakeswap-sniping-bot-opensource/README.md

 Hey,

 If you want to snipe and swap tokens for fun and profits check out my bot that I built on BSC.
-This bot can be used sniping tokens as well as buying tokens that are already lited
+This bot can be used sniping tokens as well as buying tokens that are already listed

-This is version V3 completely prepared to just download -> unzip -> set up -> run.
+This is version V1 completely prepared to just download -> unzip -> set up -> run.
 No need to install anything just nodejs.

 ![Code preview](demo.png)